 - 1 tsp cumin powder

-- 3 tbsp red curry paste – I made my own using the ingredients below.
+- 3 tbsp red curry paste (Homemade or Store-Bought) – I made my own using the ingredients below.
 It not exactly the authentic Curry paste, but it works.
 I had tried both homemade and store-bought curry paste and they both work well.

 For the Red Curry Paste:

 - 1 medium size red bell pepper, 1 clove garlic, 1/4 tsp salt, 1/4 tsp paprika, 1/4 tsp cayenne pepper, 1/4 tsp ginger paste, 1/4 cup chopped cilantro

 Important Note: Please adjust the level of peppers/curry paste according to your preference.
 I love my Curry spicy, so the recipe have quite a lot of peppers.

 - Put all the ingredients in a food processor/chopper/blender and pulse/blend until a thick paste is formed.